2022 NASCAR Camping World Truck Series: Drivers' championship

+^{†} – Brennan Poole started receiving points at Charlotte.
+He had previously been running for Xfinity Series points. ^{‡} – Due to the ankle injury from a crash in the previous week's race at Gateway, Carson Hocevar did not complete the race at Sonoma and was replaced by Daniel Suárez on lap 12.
+Since Hocevar started the race, he is officially credited with 6th place. ^{±} – Stefan Parsons started receiving points at Nashville.

 Owners' championship (Top 15)

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by competition-based formula. * – Most laps led. ^{1} – Stage 1 winner. ^{2} – Stage 2 winner. ^{1-10} – Regular season top 10 finishers.